yarinlug/Autocomplete-Frontend/README.md

    git clone https://github.com/yarinlug/Autocomplete-Frontend.git
    cd Autocomplete-Frontend

-   Please go to "https://github.com/yarinlug/Autocomplete-Backend" for the Back-End of the project.
+   Please go to "https://github.com/yarinlug/Autocomplete-Frontend" for the Front-End of the project.